jwkelsch/resumeWebsite/README.md

-conversion of a recent resume to HTML, experimenting with dark mode themes
+conversion of a recent resume to HTML, experimenting with dark mode themes and GitHub pages